 What is an emergency dentist?
-An emergency dentist is similar to a regular dentist but has the ability to treat oral health emergencies during the same day.
-Many emergency dentists allow walk-in patients to receive urgent dental care and are able to quickly schedule an appointment the same day an oral health emergency occurs.
+An emergency dentist is similar to a regular dentist but has the ability to treat oral health emergencies on the same day.
+A Charlotte family dentist will allow walk-in patients to receive urgent dental care and are able to quickly schedule an appointment the same day an oral health emergency occurs.
 They are also able to effectively diagnose and determine the type of treatment needed to treat a wide range of dental emergencies.

 Here are some common dental emergencies that require urgent care:

 - Knocked out or broken tooth (missing teeth)